We all know the saying about falling off a horse and getting back on.

 Life was busy for Meru, who by 1970 was living in Stoke on Trent and simultaneously wrestling and studying textiles.
 Meru was up and down the country, working mostly for Dale Martin and Wryton Promotions.
 It was a time when quite a few young stars were taking over from the established names.
 Saint, Marquette, Bridges, Baron, Angus, Meru Ullah ....

 But this is not the story of Cinderella

 Meru suddenly disappeared from our rings.
 It was a mystery to the fans.
 One day a promising young star, next day vanished.
 Forty years later Meru resurfaced and solved the mystery of his disappearance.

 In 1973 Meru, and his wife of three years, Janice, emigrated to north east Italy.
 The following year Meru and Janice returned to Britain to enable him to pursue his studies.
 He enrolled at Manchester Polytechnic, studying Time and Motion, which led to a career in management, and ultimately international Production Director with responsibility for clothing companies in Sri Lanka, Mexico, Israel and Cairo.

 Meru retired when he was fifty-eight, but found that a life of leisure was not to his liking.
 He joined the Royal Mail in Warrington helping the World Class Mail team implement Gemba Kaizen, a Japanese concept of continuous improvement designed for enhancing processes and reducing waste, within the organisation.
 All that, and Dragon's Den too!
 Here's a man who's lost none of his speed, enthusiasm and agility.

-Nowadays Meru and Janice have a slightly slower life at their home in Stoke on Trent, looking forward to celebrating forty-five years of married life in 2015.
+Meru and Janice have a slightly slower life at their home in Stoke on Trent, and at the time this piece was written were looking forward to celebrating forty-five years of married life in 2015.